-Many of the materials used to protect a vehicle’s occupants are “single-use”.
-After a serious incident, partial penetrations in armoured glass, steel, polycarbonate or aramid mean that panels should be replaced, but they rarely are.
+Many of the materials used to protect a vehicle’s occupants are 'single-use'.
+After a serious event, partial penetrations in armoured glass, steel, polycarbonate or aramid mean that panels should be replaced, but they rarely are.
 Effective repairs can be made by patching some materials, but not armoured glass.
 Patching aramids and polycarbonate requires some skill.
+Welding hard armour panels that have broken may severely change the properties of the surrounding material, so should not be attempted.
 The low-probability of a threat striking in precisely the same place twice makes some users reluctant to replace expensive armouring, but all armour is only as good as its weakest point.

 Next: Aftermarket armouring of machines